Kelly Dorfman MS LND discusses the relationship between ear infections and autism in this post.

 Frequent ear infections are a sign of weak immune function.

 Most children on the autism spectrum have underlying immune problems.
-Either they are born with weak immunity, making them more reactive to foods; or they react to foods, thus weakening their immune systems.
+Either they are born with weak immunity, making them more reactive to foods, or they react to foods, thus weakening their immune systems.

 Kids with food allergies get sick more often because their immune systems focus on reacting to foods, rather than on fighting germs.

 Furthermore, all antibiotics kill good gut bacteria, which are essential to resist mercury uptake.
 Allergies, food sensitivities, ear infections, thimerosal and antibiotics are a potent cocktail for autism.

 A child eats an allergic food and develops an ear infection.
 The doctor prescribes an antibiotic, killing both good and bad bacteria, leaving the gut lining irritated and in a state of gut dysbiosis, further stimulating an allergic response.
 Now the child is more reactive to foods, and develops additional ear infections, thus perpetuating an illness cycle.

 Introduce into this disturbing spiral thimerosal.
 Who will be more likely to sustain the damage, the toddler with an already irritated gut lining and reactive immune system, or a healthy child?
 Children with autism have a significantly increased rate of ear infections.

 Ear infections are associated with auditory processing problems.

 Children are born with hearing but they must learn how to listen.
 Ear infections that occur during critical developmental milestones periods negatively affect auditory processing.
 Children whose ears are clogged up with fluid cannot interact appropriately with their environments.

 Between birth and three children learn to distinguish sounds and interpret them in context.
 They must filter out unimportant sounds such as the air conditioning, and focus on important ones, such as their mother’s voice.

-Distracted and inattentive behavior is the result of the inability to sort significant auditory input from the extraneous.
+Distracted and inattentive behavior can be the result of the inability to sort significant auditory input from the extraneous.
 Students who are more distracted than their peers often experienced early ear infections.

 What To Do About Ear Infections

-Remove problematic foods.
+Remove problematic foods

 The four problem foods most associated with ear infections are milk-based products, wheat, soy and eggs.
-Before trying an extreme elimination diet, consider taking foods made from cow’s milk out of the diet first.
+Before trying an elimination diet, consider taking foods made from cow’s milk out of the diet first.
 This change alone is often sufficient to reduce or stop infections.

-Use good bacteria.
+Use good bacteria

 PTEIS is very common and mostly preventable.
 If you have a child who has had three or more ear infections, do not wait.
 We have learned the importance of taking preventive action.
 For more information read Schmidt’s Healing Childhood Ear Infections and McCandless’ Children with Starving Brains.

 Still Looking for Answers?